ishitadatta/Studee/README.md

  3. Teacher club founders can create clubs without having minimum credit requirement
  4. Make creater of the club, the founder of a club
  5. Create an event (event name, date, location, duration, description)
- 6. Attend an event (credits awarded)
- 7. Skip an event (credits deducted)
- 8. Show calendar with event date
+ 6. Show calendar with event date
- 9. Allow members to join a club
+ 7. Allow members to join a club
- 10. List current members of the club
+ 8. List current members of the club
- 11. Send teacher approval request for joining club
+ 9. Send teacher approval request for joining club
- 12. Teacher approval notification
+ 10. Teacher approval notification
- 13. Cancel an event
+ 11. Cancel an event
- 14. Club founders can delete a club
+ 12. Club founders can delete a club
- 15. Display club member details regarding vaccination (if all members are vaccinated)
+ 13. Display club member details regarding vaccination (if all members are vaccinated)
- 16. Leave a club
+ 14. Leave a club

 ## Other Features